mozman/svgwrite/doc/classes/filter_primitive.rst

   one of six keywords or can be a string which matches a previous **result** attribute value within the same **filter** element.
-If no value is provided and this is the first filter primitive, then this filter primitive will use SourceGraphic as its input.
+If no value is provided and this is the first filter primitive, then this filter primitive will use ``'SourceGraphic'`` as its input.
 If no value is provided and this is a subsequent filter primitive, then this filter primitive will use the result from the previous filter primitive as its input.